 Some people end up with oral pathology problems that may be hard to diagnose and understand.
-In many of these cases, the patient may be referred to an Oral Pathologist or an oral surgeon.
+In many of these cases, the patient may be referred to as an Oral Pathologist or an oral surgeon.
 This would depend on the region and which of these dental specialists are available.
 In some countries, oral pathologists and oral surgeons are somewhat combines.
 Oral surgeons are expected to know oral pathology.

-Many people have oral pathology questions online, have oral maxillofacial trauma questions or want to know more about oral surgery?
-In this dental article - we will be discussing oral maxillofacial pathology, gum disease and some oral maxillofacial surgery procedures.
+Many people have oral pathology questions online, have oral-maxillofacial trauma questions or want to know more about oral surgery?
+In this dental article - we will be discussing oral maxillofacial pathology, gum disease, and some oral maxillofacial surgery procedures.

 Many people are wondering what is oral surgery and how are oral surgery procedures done?
 Oral is in the mouth - so any type of surgical procedure done in the mouth is a form of oral surgery.
 Oral surgeons perform oral surgery.
 Periodontists also perform oral surgery on gums - that is, mostly on treating gum disease with grafting and repositioning of gum tissue for various dental restoration procedures.
 Both oral surgeons and periodontists do the oral surgery and placement of dental implants.